The White House declined to buy more of the Pfizer coronavirus vaccine. Here’s where it could go instead.

 The first dozes of the Pfizer vaccine will arrive in Israel on Thursday, reports to the Times of Israel, citing multiple Hebrew media reports.

-Israel expects 100,000 initial doses as part of a pilot program to help the country sort out how to store and ship a vaccine that must be stored at minus 94 degrees Fahrenheit and must and used within five days of removal from cold storage.
+Israel expects 100,000 initial doses as part of a pilot program to help the country sort out how to store and ship a vaccine that must be stored at minus-94 degrees Fahrenheit and be used within five days of removal from cold storage.

 The country reportedly purchased 8 million doses of Pfizer’s coronavirus vaccine.